sakkyoi/ncp-downloader/README.md

 (Feel free to modify the .json file if you understand what you are doing.)

 ## --select-manually
-When downloading a channel, you can use this option to select the video manually.
+When downloading the whole channel, you can use this option to manually select the videos to be downloaded.
-- `arrow up`/`arrow down`, `arrow left`/`arrow right`: Navigate
-- `space`: Select/deselect
+- `Arrow Up`/`Arrow Down`, `Arrow Left`/`Arrow Right`: Navigate
+- `Space`: Select / Deselect
-- `enter`: Start downloading
+- `Enter`: Start download
-- `ctrl+r`: Deselct all
+- `Ctrl + A`: Select all
-- `ctrl+a`: Select all
+- `Ctrl + R`: Deselct all
-- `ctrl+w`: Use filter
+- `Ctrl + W`: Use filter

-The filter is case-insensitive and supports lambda expressions.
-Video will be selected if matched.
+The filter supports either with noarmal keyword-filtering or lambda expression (**Case-Sensitive**). <br>
+Videos will be selected if they match the conditions.
-- `/only <keyword>`: Leave only the video that contains the keyword.
+- `/only <keyword>`: Select videos that contain the keyword only.
-- `/add <keyword>`: Add the video that contains the keyword. (keep the original selection)
+- `/add <keyword>`: Add the videos that contain the keyword to selection.
-- `/remove <keyword>`: Remove the video that contains the keyword. (keep the original selection)
+- `/remove <keyword>`: Remove the videos that contains the keyword from selection.
-- `/lambda <lambda expression>`: Use lambda expression to filter the video.
+- `/lambda <lambda expression>`: Use lambda expression to filter the videos.

 The syntax of the lambda expression does not need to include the `lambda x:` part, and should return a boolean value. <br>
 The following is an example of a lambda expression that selects the video with
-- title containing "ASMR",
+- title containing "ASMR";
-- length of title is greater than 30,
+- length of title is greater than 30;
-- index is greater than 10,
+- index is greater than 10;
 - and the content code contains letter "R".

 `/lambda "ASMR" in x.title and len(x.title) > 30 and x.index > 10 and "R" in x.content_code`

-the x object has the following attributes:
+The x object has the following attributes:
 - `title`: Title of the video.
 - `index`: Index of the video.
 - `content_code`: Content code of the video.

 **NOTE: lambda expression is case-sensitive.
 You can use `.lower()` to make it all lowercase.**<br>
-**python built-in functions and variables are available in the lambda expression.**
+**Python built-in functions and variables are supported in the lambda expression.**

-## `Using this tool may lead to account suspension or ban.
-Use it at your own discretion.`

 # Disclaimer

+**`Using this tool may lead to account suspension or ban.
+Use it at your own discretion.`**

 Please do use this tool responsibly and respect the rights of the content creators.<br>
 You should **ONLY** use this tool for network performance testing under any circumstances.<br>
 Data downloaded using this tool should be for personal use only.
 Obtain permission from the original creator before use.